The tagline for the movie is: They went looking for our beginning. What they found could be our end.

 There are a few plot hole “huh” moments, like why does one person get affected this way while another is affected another way.
 The film leaves you with few answers and more questions.
 Will they be addressed in a sequel if there is one?
 Who knows.

 Overall: The film is worth watching.
 I don’t think you should compare it to Alien.
-Take that film out of the equation.
+Take that movie out of the equation.
 You will probably enjoy this more if you do.

 **My Rating: Matinée